rishbruh/E-commerce-Data-Analysis-and-Recommendation-System/README.md

 # E-COMMERCE BIG DATA ANALYSIS AND RECOMMENDATION SYSTEM

-To perform extensive analysis on an E-Commerce store’s dataset and derive meaningful insights about customer behaviour and to create a rudimentary recommendation system using the Apriori algorithm for the recommendation of products for the user
+To perform extensive analysis on an E-Commerce store’s dataset and derive meaningful insights about customer behaviour and to create a rudimentary recommendation system using the Apriori algorithm for the recommendation of products for the user.
+This project was done as part of the CDAC Big Data Analytics diploma course.

 DATASET USED -